 This is a simple and unique way to practice vocabulary.
 It just takes two pieces of paper.
 If you were to reuse it all year long, you could copy the outside frame on sturdy card stock, then cut out the necessary boxes and finger grip, and then laminate.
 This will create a nice window for the boxes.
 I just simply cut the frame out, fold it on the dotted lines and tape the back to create the frame.
 (See picture below.)

-I have this awesome vocabulary slider in my science unit, Earth Changes and my kids love it!
-I am providing you with a FREE DOWNLOADABLE template (and of course directions!) in either an editable version (in power point form) or a PDF version.
-Just click on the pictures to download below.
-They are through google drive.
-You should have access to them to view and once viewed you should be able to download it with no problems.
-If some reason that is not the case, please email me!
+I have this awesome vocabulary review slider in my science unit, Earth Changes and my kids love it!
+I am providing you with a FREE DOWNLOADABLE template (and of course directions!) in either an editable version (in powerpoint form) or a PDF version.

 And now with school back in session, I hope I am making sense in these blog posts.
 My brain is feeling scrambled preparing for the new year!
 I know you you can relate and are forgiving.